 - (B) that by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.

 Sex offenses and those convicted of internet child pornography offenses included as part of The Sex Offender Registration and Notification Act (Title I of Pub.
 L. No. 109-248, 120 Stat.
 590, July 27, 2006).

 When users return search results they now have more options for how to view the results.
 Within the results table there is now the option to create a .pdf case report for an individual offender.
-Also in the upper left corner of the results table there is an icon of a pie chart.
+Also, there is an icon of a pie chart in the upper left corner.
 When a user clicks on the pic chart icon they can easily create a pie chart from any data that is in the results table.

-In addition all of these new abilities new links on the left side of the home page give users access to general information, the ability to leave feedback, find out about new features and learn about the data available in MOMS.
+In addition to all of these new abilities, new links on the left side of the home page give users access to general information, the ability to leave feedback, find out about new features, and learn about the data available in MOMS.

 MOMS now allows access to the Baltimore City Gun Offender Registry.
 After working with the Baltimore City Police Department, users of MOMS now have the ability to search the registry.
 The Baltimore City Gun Offender Registry requires individuals convicted of gun offenses in Baltimore City to register their current address and report to the Baltimore Police Department every six months for a period of three years following their conviction or period of incarceration.
 Within 48 hours of conviction, each gun offender is required to file their names and aliases, a photograph, and a confirmed address.
 The Baltimore City Gun Offender Registry data is updated at the beginning of every month.